SentryGA/moveit_bot_kinematics_plugin/README.md

 How to use the plugin:

-When you create the moveit package for your bot select the new plugin when you create the planning group.
+When you create the moveit package using moveit setup assistant for your bot, select the new plugin(moveit_bot_kinematics_plugin) when you create the planning groups.

 Since urdf does not provide the dh parameters, they have to be given seperately in the config/kinematics.yaml file of the moveit package you crearted for your bot add the following for each planning group:
 ```yaml